owncloud/docs/docs/build-the-docs.md

 1. **The configuration file to use**

-    This configuration file, based on [the asciidoctor-pdf theming guide](https://github.com/asciidoctor/asciidoctor-pdf/blob/master/docs/theming-guide.adoc), contains all the essential details required to build a PDF version of one of the manuals.
+    This configuration file, based on the [asciidoctor-pdf theming guide](https://github.com/asciidoctor/asciidoctor-pdf/blob/master/docs/theming-guide.adoc), contains all the essential details required to build a PDF version of one of the manuals.

     This includes the list of files to use as the PDF's source material as well as the required YAML front-matter.
 The front-matter includes details such as whether to render a table of contents, the icon set to use, and the images base directory.

 2. **The custom theme directory and the custom theme file**

     This ensures that the defaults are overridden, where relevant, to ensure that the generated PDF is as close to the current ownCloud style as possible.

+3. **All global variables defined in `site.yml`**

+   All global variables (attributes) defined are automatically queried and passed to the PDF build process.

+See the link for more in depth technical and background information about [makepdf][link-makepdf].

 ### Viewing Build Errors